OpenZeppelin/Event-Scanner/README.md

 - `EventScannerBuilder` / `EventScanner` – the main module the application will interact with.
 - `BlockRangeScanner` – lower-level component that streams block ranges, handles reorg, batching, and provider subscriptions.

-Callbacks implement the `EventCallback` trait.
-They are executed through a `CallbackStrategy` that performs retries when necessary before reporting failures.

 ---